The word RPA stands for Robotic Process Automation.

 Now looking at software testing, what kind of activities can be automated?
-Test Automation is already in place, so where does RPA fits at all in software testing?
+Test Automation is already in place, so where does RPA fit at all in software testing?

 Both, RPA and Test Automation disciplines have many similarities, such as:

-- Automation of process steps on graphical user interface (GUI)
+- Automation of process steps on the graphical user interface (GUI)

 - Reduce manual time and effort, so individuals can focus on other tasks

-- Need of high technology stack coverage (SAP, Salesforce, Web, Java, etc.)
+- Need for high technology stack coverage (SAP, Salesforce, Web, Java, etc.)

 - Require resilient tools to execute stable automation

-Along the similarities, there are some major differences in implementation between both disciplines.
+Along with the similarities, there are some major differences in implementation between both disciplines.

-The RPA robots could be part of an agile team within a sprint, who only perform tasks on behalf of the developers and testers.
+The RPA robots could be part of an agile team within a sprint, who only performs tasks on behalf of the developers and testers.

 Micro Focus RPA provides a very powerful self-service portal as part of the solution.